William Street tunnel: Opening

 Perth rail yard facing east towards Perth station and the tunnel.
 On the left is the Fremantle line, the middle is the tracks leading to the tunnel, and the right is the Joondalup line.

 Perth rail yard facing west.
 The photograph was taken on 6 October 2007, two days before the Fremantle and Joondalup lines were shut down for the middle two tracks to be connected.

-In April 2005, MacTiernan revealed that the New MetroRail project completion date had been delayed from December 2006 to April 2007 due to the City Project not being projected to finish construction until December 2006.
-The delays were attributed on the heritage protection works at Perth Underground station, engineering challenges on the foreshore, and industrial disputes.
-The possibility for further delays caused by the City Project was first raised by the Public Transport Authority in December 2005.
-In April 2006, she announced that the City Project's likely completion date had been delayed to April 2007, which meant the Mandurah line would not open until July 2007.
-In April 2007, MacTiernan revealed another delay, this time with the likely opening date being October 2007.